Blog / Car Insurance

 Car fires are thankfully rare.
 But they can be extremely dangerous and distressing.
 Get expert tips on what to do and how to make a car insurance claim should the worst happen.

-In the last year in Singapore there have been three car fire incidents that have hit the headlines with dramatic and distressing footage being shared on social media.
+There have been several car fire incidents that have hit the headlines recently with dramatic and distressing footage being shared on social media.

-In January 2018 a car lost control when braking on the PIE.
+In one incident, a car lost control when braking on the PIE.
 The vehicle and driver spun 180 degrees before the car burst into flames.
-Two other cars were also involved in the incident but thankfully no one was hurt.
+Two other cars were also involved but thankfully no one was hurt.
 It's thought the fire was started from the engine.

-In November 2017 residents at a block of flats in Tampines heard several loud explosions when a parked Mercedes-Benz car caught fire.
+In another case, residents at a block of flats in Tampines heard several loud explosions when a parked Mercedes-Benz car caught fire.
 The fire service was called and extinguished the blaze within minutes and thankfully no one was injured.